-- The Chairperson will call the Meeting to order and ask the Committee Members and/or Staff to present apologies and/or late correspondence. - The Chairperson will commence the Order of Business as shown in the Index to the Agenda. - At the beginning of each item the Chairperson will invite member(s) of the public who registered to speak to address the Committee. - Members of the public who have registered to address the Committee, will be allowed four (4) minutes in which to address the Committee.
+- The Chairperson will call the Meeting to order and ask the Committee Members and/or Staff to present apologies and/or late correspondence.
+The Chairperson will commence the Order of Business as shown in the Index to the Agenda. - At the beginning of each item the Chairperson will invite member(s) of the public who registered to speak to address the Committee. - At the beginning of each tief the charperson win invite member(s) of the public who registered to speak to address the Committee.
+Members of the public who have registered to address the Committee, will be allowed four (4) minutes in which to address the Committee.
 One (1) warning bell will be rung at the conclusion of three (3) minutes and two (2) warning bells rung at the conclusion of four (4) minutes.
-Please direct comments to the issues at hand. - If there are persons representing both sides of a matter (e.g. applicant/objector), the person(s) against the recommendation speak first. - At the conclusion of the allocated four (4) minutes, the speaker will take no further part in the debate unless specifically called to do so by the Chairperson. - If there is more than one (1) person wishing to address the Committee from the same side of the debate, the Chairperson will request that where possible a spokesperson be nominated to represent the parties. - After considering any submissions the Committee will debate the matter (if necessary), and arrive at a recommendation (R items which proceed to Full Council) or a resolution (D items for which the Committee has delegated authority).
+Please direct comments to the issues at hand. - If there are persons representing both sides of a matter (e.g. applicant/objector), the person(s) against the recommendation speak first. - At the conclusion of the allocated four (4) minutes, the speaker will take no further part in the debate unless specifically called to do so by the Chairperson. - If there is more than one (1) person wishing to address the Committee from the same side of the debate, the Chairperson will request that where possible a spokesperson be nominated to represent the parties. - After considering any submissions the Committee will debate the matter (if necessary), and arrive at a recommendation - (R items which proceed to Full Council) or a resolution (D items for which the Committee has delegated authority).